 A great way to premier a song is with a video, as your current fans will be eager to hear this new song and share the video.
 Meanwhile, nerds like myself, that spend hours perusing Youtube for new music videos, are likely to come across your video if it’s there.
 When they love it, they will love you and want to be your fan forever.
 Probably.
 Visuals are a great addition to music, and if it is visually interesting, people will rewatch and become bigger fans of the song.
-Memorable and interesting music videos gather a lot of attention, which is great promotion and music marketing for your track.
+Memorable and interesting music videos gather a lot of attention, which is a great promotion and music marketing tool for your track.

 If you have a lot of hits on Spotify, chances are you will get the fans of that song eager for a video to accompany it.
-If I really enjoy a song, I will always check out the music video – or vice versa!
+If I enjoy a song, I will always check out the music video – or vice versa!

 This is my personal preference, which I will touch on a bit later.

 If you are looking to make a lyric video, you will probably want to choose a song with meaningful or memorable lyrics.
 Seems obvious, but it shouldn’t be an instrumental track.

 There are so many tips to know how to make a picture video with music, the right song and how you can start conceptualizing what you want the music video to be.
 I tend to sit down and listen to the song until I get an image.
 Sometimes that image is based off of the lyrics, sometimes it is completely unrelated.
 From there, you can work on a story and maybe even create a rough storyboard.
 Focusing on a particular lyric can be a great start for imagery, and the story/visuals can stem from there.